jim-reespotter/jpaNotes/README.md

-# jpaNotes
-Buch of notes on doing Springboot Jpa
+# Notes on using Springboot JPA